Amanda Gorman and the Art of Being Unfinished and Imperfect

 A version of this article appeared in this week’s It’s Not Just You newsletter.
 SUBSCRIBE HERE to have It’s Not Just You delivered to your inbox every Sunday.

 I am one of those people whose scars are visible—both physical and emotional ones.
 The scar you notice first when you meet me is on my upper lip.
-It’s not a surface mark; it’s an intractable knot that bunches the skin like an imperfectly mended hem, or a parted curtain.
+It’s not a surface mark; it’s an intractable knot that bunches the skin like an imperfectly mended hem.
 (My less tangible scars show up in other ways; just ask my family.)

 Over the years, that old wound of mine, that vulnerability, has given people permission to share their own less-visible vulnerabilities with me.
 And I’m not the first to make this observation, but I’ve learned that no matter how together someone may seem, most of us have a private list of broken bits—the things we think we need to conceal or erase.